Ottoman Empire: Culture

 The Ottomans absorbed some of the traditions, art, and institutions of cultures in the regions they conquered and added new dimensions to them.
 Numerous traditions and cultural traits of previous empires (in fields such as architecture, cuisine, music, leisure, and government) were adopted by the Ottoman Turks, who developed them into new forms, resulting in a new and distinctively Ottoman cultural identity.
 Although the predominant literary language of the Ottoman Empire was Turkish, Persian was the preferred vehicle for the projection of an imperial image.

-Slavery was part of Ottoman society, with most slaves employed as domestic servants.
-Agricultural slavery, like that in the Americas, was relatively rare.
-Unlike systems of chattel slavery, slaves under Islamic law were not regarded as movable property, and the children of female slaves were born legally free.
+Slavery was part of Ottoman society, with most slaves employed as domestic servants or in the case of female slaves as concubines (sexual slaves).

+Agricultural slavery, such as that in the Americas, was relatively rare.

+The child of a slave was born a slave, unless the male slave owner acknowledged the child of his female slave as his, in which case the child would be automatically free by law.

 Female slaves were still sold in the Empire as late as 1908.

 During the 19th century the Empire came under pressure from Western European countries to outlaw the practice.
 Policies developed by various sultans throughout the 19th century attempted to curtail the Ottoman slave trade but slavery had centuries of religious backing and sanction and so was never abolished in the Empire.

 Ottomans adopted Persian bureaucratic traditions and culture.
 The sultans also made an important contribution in the development of Persian literature.

 Language was not an obvious sign of group connection and identity in the 16th century among the rulers of the Ottoman Empire, Safavid Iran and Abu'l-Khayrid Shibanids of Central Asia.
 Hence the ruling classes of all three polities were bilingual in varieties of Persian and Turkic.
 But in the century's final quarter, linguistic adjustments occurred in the Ottoman and Safavid realms defined by a new rigidity that favoured Ottoman Turkish and Persian, respectively.